toddledev/documentation/docs/12-workflows/01-overview/index.md

 ### Sequential vs asynchronous execution

-Workflows execute nodes in the order they appear, but some nodes (like API calls) work asynchronously.
+Workflows execute nodes in the order they appear (sequential), but some nodes (like API calls) work asynchronously.
 This means:

 - Nodes are always called in sequence (one after another)
 - However, asynchronous nodes may not complete before the next node starts executing